Homo floresiensis, dubbed "the Hobbit," was an ancient hominin that lived until at least 17,000 years ago.

-The species lived between 95,000 and 17,000 years ago, according to the Smithsonian Institution.
-Scientists have debated whether the Hobbit specimens represent an extinct species in the human family tree, perhaps a squat offshoot of Homo erectus, a 1.8-million-year-old hominid and the first to have body proportions comparable to those of modern Homo sapiens.
-(Hominids include humans, chimpanzees, gorillas and their extinct ancestors, whereas hominins include those species that evolved after the human lineage (of the genus Homo) split from the chimpanzees.)
+Just how H. floresiensis fits into the family tree of hominins — which includes those species that evolved after the human lineage (of the genus Homo) split from the chimpanzees — is unclear.
+Scientists have debated whether the hobbit specimens represent an extinct species in the human family tree, perhaps a squat offshoot of Homo erectus, a 1.8-million-year-old hominid and the first to have body proportions comparable to those of modern Homo sapiens.
+More recent arguments suggest the hobbit specimens may have evolved from a pre-H. erectus hominin.

 Was Homo floresiensis a separate species?

-Critics have argued the specimen belonged to an extinct human with microcephalia, a pathological condition characterized by a small head (the Hobbit is estimated to have a brain about one-third the size of modern humans), short stature and intellectual disabilities.
+Critics have argued the specimen belonged to an extinct human with microcephalia, a pathological condition characterized by a small head (the hobbit is estimated to have a brain about one-third the size of modern humans), short stature and intellectual disabilities.

-A study published online April 17 in the journal Proceedings of the Royal Society B, revealed Homo floresiensis had a larger brain than once thought.
+A study published in 2013 in the journal Proceedings of the Royal Society B revealed H. floresiensis had a larger brain than once thought.
 The CT scan of the hobbit skull suggested its brain was about 426 cubic centimeters (nearly 26 cubic inches), instead of the commonly cited 400 cubic cm.
 That's more than one-third the size of the modern human brain, which boasts an average volume of about 1,300 cubic cm, or 79 cubic inches.